Get to Know the IB Major

 • 15 “Free Elective” Hours for use in customizing

-• International Experience can be any UT study abroad program, including all May Term programs
+• International Experience can be any UT study abroad program, including all UT Faculty-Led May Term programs

 • 18-24 hours of foreign language required (must be predominate language in regional focus)

-• 9 hours of area studies coursework specifically related to the geographic focus
+• 9 hours of area studies coursework specifically related to the business culture of the country in which the semester abroad is completed.

 Do I have to study a foreign language as an IB major?

 Students completing the Global Skills Track are not required to take a foreign language, although many choose to do so to varying levels of proficiency.
-However, student completing the Foreign Cultures Track are required to achieve intermediate proficiency and to complete 6 upper division hours of language coursework.
+However, student completing the Foreign Cultures Track are required to achieve intermediate proficiency and to complete 6 upper division hours of language coursework, which typically amounts to 18-24 credit hours of language studies.

 Learn more about intermediate proficiency